 Trend No. 4: Mobility and Remote Workforce

 Remote and hybrid work is now a common workplace model as an outcome of the COVID-19 pandemic.
 Employees enjoying the flexibility that comes with the remote/hybrid workplace will need mobile-friendly, durable, and performant PCs as well as secure and reliable remote access.
-Business-class devices based on the Intel vPro® Essentials platform come with built-in hardware-based security features and Intel® standard remote manageability capabilities.
-This means that your IT team or services provider can centrally manage all of your devices in a secure manner, providing patches, upgrades, and troubleshooting, whether your employees are on-site or remote.
+Business-grade PCs based on the Intel vPro® Essentials platform come with built-in hardware-based security features and remote management capabilities.
+This means that your IT consultant or services provider can centrally manage your growing PC fleet in a secure manner—providing patches, upgrades, and troubleshooting, whether your team is on-site or remote.
 Your team can stay productive no matter where they’re working when supported by built-in remote PC management and security features.

 Intel vPro® Essentials for Small Businesses

-When you’re a small business owner, it’s important your technology addresses each of these trends in a cost-effective way.
-Fortunately, Intel recently launched the Intel vPro® Essentials platform, powered by the latest generation of Intel® Core™ processors.
-This version of the Intel vPro® platform is built specifically for growing small businesses that are looking for the power, flexibility, and built-in security they need, no matter if they have a dedicated IT team or not.
+Our platform is built specifically for growing small businesses that are looking for the power, flexibility, and built-in security they need, whether they have a dedicated IT team or not.